Logius-standaarden/fsc-core/draft-fsc-core-00.md

 A typical use case is a cooperation of many organizations that use APIs to exchange data or provide other business services to each other.

 Organizations can participate in multiple FSC Groups at the same time.
-Reasons for participating in multiple FCS Groups could be the use of different environments for production and test deployments or when participating in different ecosystems like health industry and government industry.
+Codes for participating in multiple FCS Groups could be the use of different environments for production and test deployments or when participating in different ecosystems like health industry and government industry.

 An organization can offer the same API in multiple Groups.
 When doing so, the organization will be a Peer in every Group, and define the API as a Service in the Directory of each Group using a different Inway for each Group.